qiskit-community/quantum-hackathon-korea-21/README.md

-# Qiskit Hackathon Taiwan 2020
+# Quantum Hackathon Korea 2021

 ## Things to do before the hackathon